-- Image: Image: Note that the system of project does not retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
-A SORN is not required with respect to the records in this system. - □ The system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
-A SORN is required with respect to the records in this system. - 3. □ A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (□ were □ were not) required to that SORN

-- 4. \Box A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required. - 5. \Box A SORN was published and no exemptions are taken from any Privacy Act requirements. - 6. \Box Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s).
+- □ The system or project does not retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
+A SORN is not required with respect to the records in this system. - Image: The system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
+A SORN is required with respect to the records in this system. - 3. \Box A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (\Box were \Box were not) required to that SORN - 4. □ A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required. - 5. \Box A SORN was published and no exemptions are taken from any Privacy Act requirements. - 6. \Box Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s).